 Key takeaways

 Synthroid (levothyroxine sodium) is a prescription thyroid hormone that treats an underactive thyroid gland (hypothyroidism) or slows the growth of thyroid cancer.
-Without insurance, Synthroid costs about $200for 90 days of once-daily tablets.
-Synthroid doses will change several times throughout treatment, but the retail price should not vary between dosage strengths.
-Although there are no over-the-counter substitutes for prescription thyroid hormones, people can save money by either switching to generic Synthroid or using a SingleCare discount.
+There are no over-the-counter substitutes for prescription thyroid hormones, but patients can save money by switching to generic Synthroid, using a SingleCare discount card, comparing pharmacy prices, or exploring other savings strategies.

 How much does Synthroid cost without insurance?

-Synthroid prices average $200 for a 90-day supply of 75 mcg tablets or a little over $3 per tablet.
-Health insurance can help cover much of this cost, but copays and other out-of-pocket costs will vary based on your insurance plan and its formulary.
+Synthroid prices average $214 for a 90-day supply of 75 mcg tablets, or a little over $2 per tablet.
+Health insurance can help cover much of this cost, but copays and other out-of-pocket costs vary by insurance plan and its formulary.

-Switching to generic Synthroid or another brand-name version of levothyroxine can unlock significant savings.
-Discount coupons can also help reduce the retail cost of Synthroid and its alternatives.
+Switching to generic Synthroid or another brand-name version of levothyroxine can lead to significant savings.
+Discount coupons can also help reduce the cost of Synthroid and its alternatives.

 Compare Synthroid prices to related drugs |